 No, there are no known side effects or allergic reactions associated with NasaClip.

 NasaClip is intended for treatment of anterior epistaxis (nosebleeds) only.
 This device is not intended for heavy arterial bleeding from posterior nosebleeds.
+If you can pinch your nose and stop the bleeding your nosebleed is likely to be anterior and can be treated with NasaClip.

 - Read the written instructions fully before starting the procedure